kne160/master-project-har/README.md

 2. [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## Dependencies
-For the required packages, see the requiements.txt.
+For the required packages, see the *requiements.txt*.